SAVED—FROM HELL TO HEAVEN OR FROM DEATH TO LIFE?

 Let us note, first of all, that the term “hell” does not appear in the Book of Acts after the following verse:

-He seeing this before spake of the resurrection of Christ, that his soul was not left in hell, neither his flesh did see corruption.
+“he, foreseeing this, spoke concerning the resurrection of the Christ, that His soul was not left in Hades, nor did His flesh see corruption.
 (Acts 2:31)

 This means that none of the apostles or evangelists, as recorded in the Book of Acts, presented the Gospel of the Kingdom as an escape from Hell.
 They did not talk about Hell.
 Hell is not the issue.

 The New Testament preachers spoke of how the world will be judged in righteousness by the Lord Jesus.

 “because He has appointed a day on which He will judge the world in righteousness by the Man whom He has ordained.
 He has given assurance of this to all by raising Him from the dead.”
 (Acts 17:31)

 They declared that the blood of Jesus forgives the sins of people when they turn away from wickedness.
 They then are free to choose to live in righteousness before God.